 We may notice that $h=f_n\circ f^{-1}\circ f_n$ is the stack of 2-clans of fortuitous sequence $n\tilde s_1n\tilde s_3n\tilde s_2$ and that $s_1$, $\tilde s_1$, $s_2$ and $\tilde s_3$ are the only flip sequences adding an adjacency at each step when starting respectively from stacks $-h$ (or $-f_n\circ f^{-1}$), $-f$, $h^{-1}$ (or $f_n\circ f$) and $f^{-1}$ (or $f_n\circ h$).
 So stack of 2-clans $f$ characterizes flip sequence $S$.

-We may roughly count fortuitous sequences.
-First flip of $s_1$ is a number taken among 2, 4, 6, $\ldots$ \n-1.
+We may roughly count the fortuitous sequences.
+The first flip of $s_1$ is a number taken among 2, 4, 6, $\ldots$ \n-1.
 There are ${n-1\over2}$ possibilities.
-Second flip must break a clan.
+The second flip must break a clan.
 There are ${n-1\over2}-1$ possibilities.
-Third flip is to be chosen among ${n-1\over2}-2$ possibilities.
+The third flip is to be chosen among ${n-1\over2}-2$ possibilities.
 Etc..
 So there are ${n-1\over2}!$ ways of choosing $s_1$ to get a stack of 2-clans.
 After that $s_2$ and $s_3$ are imposed.
 Indeed there is only one way to create an adjacency by a flip.
-This flip has about one chance out of two to exist, whether pancake matching first one shows right side or not.
-So expected number of fortuitous sequences may be estimated as ${n-1\over2}!/2^{n-1}\sim\sqrt{\pi n}\left({n-1\over8e}\right)^{n-1\over2}\to\infty$.
+This flip has about one chance out of two to exist, whether the pancake matching the first one shows its right side or not.
+So the expected number of fortuitous sequences may be estimated as ${n-1\over2}!/2^{n-1}\sim\sqrt{\pi n}\left({n-1\over8e}\right)^{n-1\over2}\to\infty$.
 This number is large as soon as $n>8e+3$.
 This suggests, that fortuitous sequences exist for every large enough odd integer $n$.
 This can be proved in two different ways, that we shall both use.
 Either we look for regular patterns in stacks of 2-clans of small fortuitous sequences and design according to these patterns a stack of 2-clans yielding a fortuitous sequence for any large odd integer $n$.
-Or we exhibit small fortuitous sequences with symmetries, like palindromic or triple fortuitous sequences and use method of Heidari et al. to combine two fortuitous sequences for $n_1$ and $n_2$ pancakes into a fortuitous sequence for $n_1+n_2-3$ pancakes.
-E.g. fortuitous sequences\br (15 10 4 6 14 6 4 10 15 10 4 6 14 6 4 10 15 10 4 6 14 6 4 10)\br (23 14 4 6 22 10 8 12 10 14 12 18 23 10 14 18 8 10 22 10 8 18 14 10 23 18 12 14 10 12 8 10 22 6 4 14)\br yield stacks of 2-clans :\br [-8 -9 -12 -13 -2 -3 -14 -15 5 4 7 6 -10 -11$|$1]\br [-12 -13$|$-16 -17 -6 -7 -18 -19 -4 -5 -20 -21 -2 -3 -22 -23 9 8 11 10 -14 -15 1]\br In second stack first 2-clan -12(=-$x$) -13 is replaced by first stack without final 1.
-Also in first stack pancakes 2$\ldots$ 15(=$n_1$) are renumbered 12(=$x$)$\ldots$ 25 by increasing their numbers by 10(=$x-2$).
-Similarly in second stack pancakes 14(=$x+2$)$\ldots$ 23(=$n_2$) are renumbered 26$\ldots$ 35(=$n_1+n_2-3$) by increasing their numbers by 12(=$n_1-3$).
-This yields stack of 2-clans\br [-18 -19 -22 -23 -12 -13 -24 -25 15 14 17 16 -20-21$|$-28-29 -6 -7-30-31 -4 -5-32-33 -2 -3-34-35 9 8 11 10-26-27 1]\br and fortuitous sequence\br (35 26 16 10 4 6 18 34 10 8 12 10 14 12 30 6 4 10 35 10 14 18 8 10 30 4 6 34 26 24 30 16 8 24 20 16 35 26 20 22 30 6 4 26 12 14 10 12 8 10 34 18 16 26)
+Or we exhibit small fortuitous sequences with symmetries, like palindromic or triple fortuitous sequences and use method of Heidari et al. to combine them into larger fortuitous sequences.